 You know what this means, right?
 It means that this is a fantastic opportunity to boost your sales and drive business growth, and, of course, tailored emails can help you do just that.
 So let’s see how you can achieve that.

 Keep one thing in mind first and foremost: segmentation is everything.

 Parents with school children, students, and teachers should all receive separate emails.
-Make sure your subject line and copy connect directly to the audience and address their immediate requirements.
+Ensure your subject line, and copy connect directly to the audience and address their immediate requirements.

 The more relevant your email communication is to your audience, the more likely they will continue to connect with it.
 Of course, no email audience is a monolith, so segmenting your list based on demographic attributes might help you improve relevancy.

 Keep ‘Back-to-School’ Your Subject Line